Sanofi use of cash scrutinised as L'Oreal stake buyback fades

 RAISE REGENERON STAKE?

-Citi analysts, meanwhile, say that Sanofi could pump the free cash into new partnerships with biotechs, such as the deal it recently struck with U.S. company Alnylam (ALNY.O), as it strives to refill its pipeline after many patent expiries.
+Citi analysts, meanwhile, say that Sanofi could pump the free cash into new partnerships with biotechs, such as the deal it recently struck with U.S. company Alnylam, as it strives to refill its pipeline after many patent expiries.

 Sanofi has consistently said it aimed to spend 1 to 2 billion euros each year on bolt-on acquisitions.
 But Chief Executive Chris Viehbacher said during the company's quarterly results last Thursday that the sky-high price tags of biotech companies with late-stage drugs in their pipeline made acquisitions hard to justify.